Architecture in Hamburg

 Unlike other cities, a faithful restoration of the cityscape rarely took place.
 On the contrary, some destroyed residential neighborhoods were cleared to become office districts (Neustadt) or reserve areas for commercial development (Hammerbrook).
 Instead, only a few distinctive, identity-forming buildings (e.g., the Michel) were reconstructed.
 Other buildings were rebuilt, but in the spirit of modernity (e.g., the State Opera House).

 Space was again provided for new office buildings in the city center, and fewer apartments were built on the same area than before.
 In addition, many new Hamburgers from the “eastern territories” had to be accommodated: Large new housing developments were built in previously rural districts – mostly the typical row houses of the 1950s (“garden city idea”), but also the first high-rise residential buildings (Grindel high-rises) as well as the first ever office city (City Nord) in Germany!
-Later followed large housing estates.
+It was later followed by large housing estates.

 Overall, Hamburg changed its face significantly and the populated urban area exploded.
 Even if some would like to build many things from this time again: Just the diversity thus created also makes the charm of Hamburg!